 - a) The value for one (1) full CDI is established in Appendix "A". - b) A Teaching Faculty Member whose base salary is less than 2.5 times the salary floor is eligible for one (1) CDI.
-A Teaching Faculty Member's maximum CDI is the lesser of: one (1) full CDI, or the amount necessary to bring that Teaching Faculty Member's base salary to 2.5 times the salary floor after the application of any ATB and before the application of any Achievement Increment.
-A Teaching Faculty Member whose assessment on Teaching and Service/Other is satisfactory shall receive one (1) CDI.

-c) In the assessment of performance, the Dean shall take into account any substantial absence during the performance review period due to either a leave as set out in Article 27 or a disability as set out in Article 25.05 and/or Article 25.06.
-In the event that a Teaching Faculty Member has taken a leave during the performance review period to such an extent that a meaningful evaluation cannot be made, the Dean shall substitute the Teaching Faculty Member's previous year's assessment.
+A Teaching Faculty Member's maximum CDI is the lesser of: one (1) full CDI, or the amount necessary to bring that Teaching Faculty Member's base salary to 2.5 times the salary floor after the application of any ATB and before the application of any Achievement Increment. - c) A Teaching Faculty Member whose performance in all of Teaching, Service, and Other is at least satisfactory shall receive one (1) CDI.
+Any Teaching Faculty Member who is deemed unsatisfactory in at least one (1) of Teaching, Service, and Other for two (2) successive years will not receive one (1) CDI.
+A Teaching Faculty Member who has been denied a CDI and whose performance in all of Teaching, d) In the assessment of performance, the Dean shall take into account any substantial absence during the performance review period due to a leave as set out in Articles 25.05 and/or Article 25.06 and/or Article 27.
+In the event that a Teaching Faculty Member has taken a leave under Short Term Disability (Article 25.05), Long Term Disability (Article 25.06), maternity (Article 27.04), parental/adoption (Article 27.05), during the performance review period to such an extent that a meaningful evaluation cannot be made, the Dean shall substitute the Teaching Faculty Member's previous year's assessment.